andrasq/node-qibl/README.md

   the default.
 - `startBatch()` - function that returns a new empty batch.
 The default is to use an empty array `[]`.
 - `growBatch(batch, item)` - function to add the item to the batch.
-The batch is the last batch returned by `growBatch`.
+The batch is the most recent one obtained with `startBatch`.
 The default is a function to `batch.push(item)`.

 E.g.,